robinozer/QuizProject/README.md

 https://github.com/Code-Institute-Org/gitpod-full-template
 - Click the link to get to the template.
 Click “Use this template”.
 - Enter repository name, QuizProject, make the repository is public and click “Create repository from template”.
 - Click the green GitPod button, wait a moment for the workspace to open.
-All work was commited in GitPod.
+All work was committed in GitPod.

 - The repository can be accessed through following link: https://github.com/robinozer/QuizProject.git